balintsoos/droplight/README.md

 # droplight

-Self-hosted web application for monitoring household electricity and water consumption
+Self-hosted web application for monitoring household electricity and water consumption.

 ## Technologies

-React application with PocketBase as a backend in a Docker container
+React application with PocketBase as a backend in a Docker container.

 ## Application